 With Liverpool and Manchester so close by, it can be a little neglected as a city break destination.
 But, for those who know, it’s a real jewel.
 The city has a rich Roman heritage with the amphitheatre and Roman Gardens offering a peek into the past and the city’s foundation as a Roman fort.

 The distinctive black-and-white timbered buildings that line the Rows (a series of covered walkways) feel almost Disney-like.
-They’re filled with lovely shops, cafes, and more for a sheltered and marvellously medieval shopping experience.
+They’re filled with lovely shops and cafes for a sheltered and marvellously medieval shopping experience.
 While you’re there, try to find some of the remaining undercrofts (cellars or storage rooms), which have stood since the 13th century.

 If you’re visiting Chester on a sunny day, you can also take in the serene beauty of the River Dee, where you can take a boat trip to see the city from a whole new perspective.

-Dubbed the ‘City of Stories’, Norwich is a charming, thriving and incredibly underrated city with lots to offer those with a few days to spend here.
+Dubbed the ‘City of Stories’, Norwich is a charming, thriving, and incredibly underrated city with lots to offer those with a few days to spend.
 A blend of medieval and modern, heritage and hip, it’s a vibrant, romantic, and interesting place.

 Norwich is the most intact medieval city in the UK, home to a magnificent Norman castle founded by William the Conqueror in the 11th century.
 It also boasts a beautiful, golden 900-year-old cathedral and a wealth of other medieval architecture and features – including the imposing guildhall and lots of wonderfully preserved cobbled streets.

-You’ll find fabulous dining and lots of wonderful bars and cafes to refresh and relax in between exploring everything Norwich has to offer, from the history to the high street.
+You’ll find fabulous dining and lots of wonderful bars and cafes to refresh and relax in when you’re not exploring everything Norwich has to offer, from the history to the high street.

 Lovely bustling streets lined with higgledy-piggledy timber-framed architecture and a relaxed, happy atmosphere make Canterbury a real gem of a city, and a wonderful place to spend a few days.